v1ggs/abstraction/README.md

 Configuration files `.eslintrc` and `.stylelintrc`, found in the root directory, are being used to configure linters for JavaScript ([ESLint](https://eslint.org/docs/latest/user-guide/integrations)) and SCSS ([Stylelint](https://stylelint.io/)).
 They are configured automatically, but you can change them to fit your requirements.

+#### JavaScript

+ESLint will lint javascript and [Prettier](https://prettier.io/docs/en/editors.html) will take care of formatting.

 #### SCSS

-StyleLint rule `"extends": [ "stylelint-config-prettier" ]` turns off stylelint's code style (formatting) rules.
-This means StyleLint will not display formatting errors in the editor: it will help you write a correct code and warn you about any problems, and [Prettier](https://prettier.io/docs/en/editors.html) will take care of formatting.
+StyleLint will not display formatting errors in the editor: it will lint the code and [Prettier](https://prettier.io/docs/en/editors.html) will take care of formatting.

-In StyleLint v15, formatting rules have been removed, and `stylelint-config-prettier` is not longer required, but StyleLint config for WordPress does not yet work with it, so version 14 is being used for now.

-#### JavaScript

-It's the same with ESLint's `eslint-config-prettier`, or just `"extends": [ "prettier" ]` in `.eslintrc` file.

 ### Formatting